Searching for the best toys for 5-year-old girls? Not sure what to look for online, or consider when heading to your department store?

 This toy can be used both indoors and outdoors — on a flat surface.
 Offering a chance for physical exercise and riding experience, your girl might need help initially with the mount.
 But over time, she should be able to mount independently.

-3. Kids Fashion Headbands Craft Kit
+3. Creativity for Kids Fashion Headbands Craft Kit

 Most girls at this age love any type of accessory.
 Wearing them is fun but making them can take the excitement to another level.